-But the fio-bugreport utility and save the resulting file.
+b.
+Run the fio-bugreport utility and save the resulting file.
 This will capture the device information for each device in the system.
 This device information will be useful in troubleshooting any upgrade issues.
 Sample command:

+'''

 fio-bugreport

+'''

 c.
 Detach Fusion ioMemory ioDrive devices, for example: